Helen Biggar

 Helen Biggar (25 May 1909 – 28 March 1953) was a Scottish sculptor, filmmaker and theatre designer.
-She was politically active in the 1930s, she joined the Communist Party of Great Britain and was one of the filmmakers behind Hell UnLtd, recognised as one of Britain's most important pieces of avant-garde political film.
+She was politically active in the 1930s, she joined the Communist Party of Great Britain and was one of the filmmakers behind Hell Unlimited, recognised as one of Britain's most important pieces of avant-garde political film.

 Life and education

 Biggar was born in Glasgow, Scotland in 1909, the eldest daughter of Florence and Hugh Biggar, a founding member of the Independent Labour Party.
 She was the niece of John Biggar, Lord Provost of Glasgow between 1941 and 1943.
 As a child she fell victim to a number of accidents including two injuries to her spine, which affected her height.

 Biggar enrolled at the Glasgow School of Art in 1925, at the age of 16, to study textile design, and graduated in 1929.
 She then went on to study sculpture at postgraduate level.
 Following her graduation, she set up a studio in the city.